-In March 2017, President Seligman convened members of the Board of Trustees to meet with faculty, student, and administrative leaders, including all school deans and one of the Faculty Senate cochairs, and other friends of the University at a retreat in Naples, Florida, to kick off the next phase of strategic planning for the University.
+In March 2017, President Joel Seligman convened members of the Board of Trustees to meet with faculty; students; administrative leaders, including school deans and a Faculty Senate cochair; and other friends of the University at a retreat in Naples, Florida, to kick off the next phase of strategic planning for the University.

 Goals and Phases

-The University of Rochester seeks to Lead through Research, Innovate in Education, Build and Embrace Community, and Transform Health Care, while achieving Financial Sustainability.
+The University of Rochester seeks to lead through research, innovate in education, build and embrace community, and transform health care, while achieving financial sustainability.
 These goals are the core of the strategic plan that will have two phases.
 Phase I, through 2021, builds on ongoing initiatives developed under the “Next Level” strategic plan that was put in place in 2015 to extend beyond the 2013-2018 “Aiming Higher” strategic plan.
 Phase II will frame a longer-term vision for the University through 2025.

 Pause in Planning

 With the search for the University’s next president now underway and with ongoing efforts to strengthen Rochester’s Culture of Respect, it is appropriate to pause the greater part of the long-term planning process.
 It is essential to engage the University’s next president in any long-term planning process, both to lead the effort and to learn about the University community through the exercise.